 The Civil Services Examination of India is considered one of the most difficult competitive examinations in the world.
 Every year 4 to 5 hundred thousand candidates appear for the examination.
 It is a three-stage process.

-- Stage I: Satge I is Preliminary examination – It is qualifying test which held in month of May/June every year.
+- Stage I: Stage I is Preliminary examination – It is a qualifying test which held in the month of May/June every year.
 Notification regarding this is published in December/January.
 Results are published in the first half of August.

 - Stage II: Main examination – This is the main test, held in October/November every year.
 Results are usually published in the second week of March.

 - Stage III: Personality Test (Interview) is the final test and is held in April/May every year.
 Final results are usually announced a few days before the next preliminary examination.

 The training program for the selected candidates usually starts in August every year.
 The examination takes place in two phases – the Preliminary examination, consisting of two objective-type papers (General Studies and Aptitude Test), and the Main examination, consisting of nine papers of conventional (essay) type followed by the Personality Test (Interview).

 Call for Free Guidance 9915109266

 The eligibility criteria for the examination are as follows: